jacopok/jacopok.github.io/_pages/projects.md

 ##### Questions

 1. Can we incorporate modelling uncertainties in GW PE?
+  1. What are the localization capabilities for a lunar detector? can we do a PE run for LGWA?
 1. How can we include the Earth's motion in PE?
     1. Justin Janquart did it based on how it's done in Iacovelli+22, but only for the 22 mode
 1. How can we train "instant-posterior" models (e.g. DINGO) on longer signals